jasnell/vocabs/social/README.md

 * Public (Subset visible to the context and that have a publicly visible relationship with the context)
 * Private (Subset visible to the context but have publicly invisible relationship with the context)
 * Direct (Subset visible to the context and directly connected to the context)
-* Extended (Subset visisble to the context and directly/indirectly connected to the context)
 * Common (Subset visible to the context and that shares one or more common interests with the context)
 * Interested (Subset visible to the context and that has expressed an interest in the context, e.g. followers)
 * Self (the context itself)
-* EveryoneWithRole (Subset visible to the context and that has been assigned one or more specific roles)
-* EveryoneRelated (Subset visible to the context and that has one or more specific relationships with the context)

 Most of these can be used directly without any qualification.
 For instance: